How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 No. The MR7100 is a different model that uses an older Sierra Wireless modem and is unlockable with a standard NCK code.
 See our Netgear Nighthawk & Sierra Wireless unlock guide for those models.

-Why are MR7400 services more expensive than other Nighthawk routers?
+Why is the MR7400 service priced higher than other Nighthawk routers?

 Do you offer a refund if it doesn’t work?